All kids who reverse their b’s & d’s or their numbers have dyslexia or dyscalculia.

 Dyslexia and dyscalculia can be outgrown.

 Nope.
-Dyslexia and dyscalculia is a life-long differences in the way the brain processes information and unfortunately can be gained later in life from a brain injury, stroke, dementia or trauma.
+Dyslexia and dyscalculia is a life-long difference in the way the brain processes information and unfortunately can be gained later in life from a brain injury, stroke, dementia or trauma.

 Dyscalculia and Dyslexia are really about anxiety.